albarema/Best_practices_IBDmix/README.md

 - {model}_{seed}_{time}ky/logs
 - {model}_{seed}_{time}ky/model

-This step runs 3 scripts:
+It runs 3 scripts:
-1. scripts/00.introgression.r: generates the simulations and outputs vcf file, the tree sequence data and the simulation model.
+1. scripts/00.introgression.R: generates the simulations and outputs _vcf_ file, the tree sequence data and the simulation model.
 2. scripts/00.detect_tracts.py: iterates through every genomic locus and outputs the introgressed tracts.
-3. scripts/00.
+3. scripts/00.calculate_f4_ratio.r: calculates the f4 ratio.
+This step is useful to have a glance at the data and double-check the simulations' output.

 # Archaic segments detection using IBDmix software
-We modified the snakemake pipeline from [IBDmix Github](https://github.com/PrincetonUniversity/IBDmix) to run IBDmix on several archaic genomes for all simualtions.
+We modified the Snakemake pipeline from [IBDmix Github](https://github.com/PrincetonUniversity/IBDmix) to run IBDmix on several archaic genomes for all simulations.
 ````
 snakemake --snakefile rules/01.simulations_arc_detection.smk --cores xx
 ````